Joe Biden to sign joint pledge to deny Iran nuclear weapons

 US President Joe Biden and Israeli Prime Minister Yair Lapid will sign a joint pledge to deny Iran nuclear weapons, closing ranks after long-running disputes between the allies over global diplomacy with Tehran.

-Biden, who is visiting Jerusalem, told Israeli TV on Wednesday he was open to “last resort” use of force against Iran – an apparent move toward accommodating Israel’s calls on world powers to present a “credible military threat”.
+Mr Biden, who is visiting Jerusalem, told Israeli TV on Wednesday (local time) he was open to “last resort” use of force against Iran – an apparent move toward accommodating Israel’s calls on world powers to present a “credible military threat”.

-The United States and Israel have separately made veiled statements about possible pre-emptive war with Iran – which denies seeking nuclear arms – for years.
+The US and Israel have separately made veiled statements about possible pre-emptive war with Iran – which denies seeking nuclear arms – for years.
 Formally articulating the rhetoric could enhance the sense of deterrence and resolve.

-Meeting Lapid ahead of the signing ceremony, Biden told reporters they had discussed “how important it was, from my perspective, for Israel to be totally integrated into the region”.
+Meeting Mr Lapid ahead of the signing ceremony, Mr Biden said they had discussed “how important it was, from my perspective, for Israel to be totally integrated into the region”.

 There was no immediate comment on the planned Jerusalem declaration from Tehran.